tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## IBM WebSphere Commerce

-The WebSphere Commerce plug-in enables you to do the following on the WebSphere Commerce cells: Download, configure and deploy a server deployment package to a WebSphere Commerce server.   **Note:** Use this plug-in to deploy customizations
+The WebSphere Commerce plug-in enables you to do the following on the WebSphere Commerce cells: Download, configure and deploy a server deployment package to a WebSphere Commerce server.   **Note:** Use this plug-in to deploy customizations to a WebSphere Commerce instance.
+This plug-in does not provide installation or configuration processes for WebSphere Commerce.

 ---